NGP Type II Clubsport Coilover Suspension System - VW Mk5 Rabbit / GTI / Jetta / Mk6 Golf / GTI / GLI / Golf R / Audi A3 8P/ Audi TT Mk2

 *Ride height may vary depending on application, please contact us with any application specific questions you may have.

 **Due to the additional weight at the rear of R32, Jetta and other sedan models maximum rear ride height on these cars is significantly lower than stock and should only be installed by customers seeking a very aggressive look.
-Please select the taller rear spring option above if you're interested in more clearance in the rear.

 Why new strut bearings?